Gabriel Matzneff

-Gabriel Michel Hippolyte Matzneff (born 12 August 1936) is a French writer.
-He was the winner of the Mottard and Amic awards from the Académie française in 1987 and 2009 respectively, the Prix Renaudot essay in 2013 and the Prix Cazes in 2015.
+Gabriel Michel Hippolyte Matzneff (born 12 August 1936) is a French writer and pedophile.
+He was the winner of the Mottard and Amic awards from the Académie française in 1987 and 2009, respectively, the Prix Renaudot essay in 2013, and the Prix Cazes in 2015.
+He is known for his descriptions of his pedophilia and child sex tourism in print, online, and on television.

-He described his pedophile and sexual tourism activities in several of his books as well as on his official website, and discussed them on television appearances.
-Nonetheless, he remained sheltered from any criminal prosecution throughout his literary career and benefited from wide and enthusiastic support within the French literary world—all despite the fact that his books did not sell well among the general public.
+Matzneff remained sheltered from prosecution throughout his literary career, benefiting from wide and enthusiastic support within French literary circles despite the fact his books did not sell well among the general public.

-On 11 February 2020, French prosecutors announced that a criminal investigation had been launched.
-Matzneff was summoned to appear before a Paris court the following day.
-Due to the statute of limitations, the investigation will likely be closed without legal consequences.
+In February 2020, following intense media coverage of a book published by one of his victims, Vanessa Springora, French prosecutors announced that a criminal investigation had been launched, though the statute of limitations meant the case was dismissed.

 Biography

-Family, youth and education
+Family, youth, and education

-Matzneff came from a family of Russian émigrés who settled in France after 1917.
+Born on 12 August 1936 in Neuilly-sur-Seine, Matzneff came from a family of Russian émigrés who settled in France after 1917.
 According to information available on his official website, "his parents divorced when he was six months old; throughout his childhood, he never saw them in the same room, and would often be separated from his sister Alexandra and his brothers André and Nicolas.

-His mother was Jewish, while his father was Russian.
+His mother was Jewish, while his father was Russian Orthodox.
 He was raised in Russian Orthodoxy.
 It was a childhood tossed to and fro, overshadowed by family breakdowns and war.
 It was a childhood which still causes him very painful memories."